The Easiest Seafood Boil Recipe (7 Easy Steps!)

 You can serve this seafood recipe with a few different sauces including:

-How long does seafood boil last in the fridge
+How long will Seafood Boil last in the Fridge

 Sea food boils can last for up to 2 days in the fridge.
 This short time frame is due to the various types of seafood which can spoil very quickly.